 Josh Ackroyd, senior crown prosecutor at CPS Leeds

 "I was the first member of my family to attend university and to enter into the legal profession.

 I grew up on social housing estate in a low income household.
 Alongside this, I was experiencing personal battles – notably, being gay in a predominantly heterosexual community.

 Upon completing my LLB, I applied for the DAS, and to my surprise I was successful.

-Janet Marie-Coe, solicitor and assistant director at Merseyside Law Centre
+Janet Maria Coe, director and solicitor at Merseyside Law Centre

 “Growing up in a family with limited means and a very disruptive home life, I was always made to believe that certain things, like university or a good job, were out of my reach.

 I chose to ignore the social-economic boundaries that were placed on me and persevere, but when faced with the prospect of not being able to afford the LPC, I felt as if my efforts had been wasted.

 The DAS gave me the chance to succeed in a legal career and to break the cycle of poverty and under achievement in my family and provide a life for myself that is far from what I ever could have imagined growing up.
 It is truly life changing.